How Many Metres Is 10ft

 Q: Is the conversion factor 0.3048 meters/foot exact?

 A: No, it is an approximation.
-The exact conversion involves an irrational number, and 0.3048 is a commonly used approximation for practical purposes.
+Which means the exact conversion involves an irrational number, and 0.
+3048 is a commonly used approximation for practical purposes.

 Q: How do I convert meters back to feet?